Das-Auto/abdotonomous-docs/docs/readmes/Jetson_Nano/getting_started.md

 ## Pre-install

-Before installing your nano, you have to prepare for some stuff first.
+Prior to installing your Nano, you need to prepare a few things first.
 ### Physical Components

 - [x] Micro-SD, recommend 32 Gb at least